thubregtsen/qhack/submission/blogpost.md

 <img src="./wp_TK/embedding_nonlinear_classification.png" alt="Linear classification with embedding" width="550"/>
 </p>

-The underlying "trick" is that any kernel will introduce a similarity measure, comparable to a scalar product, that allows us to unlock more complicated features of the underlying data.
+The underlying "trick" (no really - that's the official name!) is that any kernel will introduce a similarity measure, comparable to a scalar product, that allows us to unlock more complicated features of the underlying data.
 The beauty lies in the fact that the kernel implicitly contains an embedding of the data into a -possibly infinite- vector space and that we can use this to perform a linear classification in this space where the data is linearly separable.

 ## Quantum Embedding Kernels